 It is recommended that the client's interior designer/contractor be present at the time of handing over to take an accurate record of the condition of the premise at that time and to highlight repairs that the landlord should be responsible for.

 Generally office rentals are nearly always quoted at a gross rate per sq ft per calendar month.
 This includes service charge, but excludes Goods and Service Tax (GST) which is currently 7%.
 There are no other hidden rental overheads.
 Rental is usually paid quarterly in advance, but monthly rental agreements also exist.

 The charge covers landlords costs such as property tax, maintenance and management of common parts and air conditioning of the offices and common parts during normal office hours.
 The average service charge is between $0.80 to $1.20 per sq ft but is included in the gross rental.
 The exact figure will be specified in the lease but can change during the lease term.

 Length of Lease

-Normally 3 years but 2 year leases are also quite popular.
+Minimum commercial lease term is normally 3 years but 2 year leases are also quite popular.
 Longer leases over three years are now difficult to negotiate because this is a rising market.
 A five year lease with a rent review is possible in many cases but then the tenant is locked in even if they are unhappy with the then market rate.